hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 6. **Get your customers ready**
 For example, ask them to apply for an [EORI number](https://www.gov.uk/eori) and a [Government Gateway account](https://www.gov.uk/log-in-register-hmrc-online-services).

+## Data cap and using filters

+When you submit a request to 'GET all movements' against a single EORI enrolment, we’ll limit the number of movements you get back to 5,000 movements.

+You can use filters when you ‘GET all movements’ so that you only get the movements that have been updated since a specified date and time.
+This affects the ‘[GET all movements arrivals](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0#_get-all-movement-arrivals_get_accordion)’ and ‘[GET all movement departure](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0#_get-all-movement-departures_get_accordion)’ endpoints.

+If you do not use filters:

+* you’ll only get up to the most recently updated 5,000 movements, within the last 28 days
+* you will not get any additional movements above this cap, within the last 28 days

+In order to manage the limit you need to regularly poll using a filter date and time of the last poll.
+This will ensure your list of movements requested is less than 5,000.

+You must also note:

+* the amount of responses that we send back to you will be capped at 5,000 for one single Economic Operator Registration and Identification (EORI) enrolment
+* the EORI enrolment for your application might not be the same as the trader’s EORI associated with a movement
+* the cap is not related to the movement EORI in the XML messages
+* if your movements are split over multiple EORI enrolments then each enrolment will have a separate 5,000 cap
+* if you do get results over the 5,000 capped limit, the JSON payload will tell you this cap has happened and how many movements have not been sent to you.
+For example, the JSON message will state that 5,000 movements of a total of 6,433
+* only the most recent 5,000 data movements in last 28 days will be returned.
+This is because we only store message data from the last 28 days

 ## Message flows

 Review the message flow diagrams to see the correct message sequences: